HomuraNagato/patches/README.md

 Preprocess

 * Take a pristine image
-* Create patches of blur using the fourier transform of the image and a gaussian mask
+* Create patches of blur using the Fourier transform of the image and a gaussian mask

 Task

 * Sample random locations in the heterogenous image
+* Create a patch from a sampled location
-* Use a single/suite-of patch(s) to classify if the patch is blurred
+* Classify if the patch is blurred
-* If positive, apply NN to deblur, re-insert into the image
+* If positive, apply NN to deblur then re-insert into the image
 * Repeat for all samples

-## Preprocess
+## Apply blurs

-The function blur within the class PicOperator takes in a rectangle as a patch, converts it into fourier space, generates a gaussian mask of the patches shape, convolves/multiplies the two, followede by transforming back into normal space.
+The function blur within the class PicOperator takes in a rectangle as a patch, converts it into Fourier space, generates a gaussian mask of the patches shape, convolves/multiplies the two, followed by transforming back into normal space.
 Applied to each RGB channel.
 Then inserted back into the image.
+This is done in select locations in the image.

 A pristine image